How to trace ancestors from America back to Ireland

 - Location of birth

-- Names of siblings or parents (not 100% vital but very, very helpful)
+- Names of siblings or parents (not always vital but very, very helpful)

 Birthplace is the most essential, and will often be the make-or-break piece of information for many.
-As you probably know, many Irish last names are very common, so unless your name is unique you'll need to know where your ancestor was born at least down to the county level.
+Many Irish last names are very common, so unless your name is unique you'll need to know where your ancestor was born at least down to the county level.

 However, we do have other record sets that will be useful depending on the time period of their immigration.